HMS Terror (1813): Discovery of the wreckage

 The location of the wreckage, and evidence in the wreckage of anchor usage, indicates continued use, raising the possibility that some of the sailors had attempted to re-man the ship and sail her home (or elsewhere), possibly on orders from Crozier.

 On 23 October 2017 it was announced by British Defence Minister Sir Michael Fallon that the British government would be giving Terror and Erebus to Canada, retaining only a few relics and any gold, along with the right to repatriate any human remains.

 In 2018, Terror and Erebus were gifted to Canada and the Inuit, in care of the Inuit Heritage Trust, by the government of the United Kingdom.
 This includes all the remaining artifacts.

 Although the exact location has not been released, Nancy Anilniliak, the Field Unit Superintendent of the Nunavut Field Unit, has restricted access to an approximately 10 × 5 km rectangular area in Terror Bay.
 The area runs from Point E (68°54′25.45″N 98°59′42.07″W) to Point F (68°54′25.24″N 98°51′29.08″W) to Point G (68°48′46.23″N 98°51′31.25″W) to Point H (68°48′46.44″N 98°59′42.15″W).

 In August 2019, taking advantage of "exceptionally co-operative" weather conditions, Parks Canada conducted 48 dives over the course of seven days to Terror, 3D-mapping the wreck and searching the interior with ROVs.
-The team was able to map out ninety percent of Terror's lower deck, but were unable to access Crozier's cabin due to the buildup of sediment.
+The team was able to map out ninety per cent of Terror's lower deck, but were unable to access Crozier's cabin due to the buildup of sediment.
 Despite this, Crozier's cabin was considered the best preserved space in the lower deck, and Parks Canada has expressed the hope that written materials may be found there.
 The planned exploration of the wreck sites in 2020 was cancelled due to the COVID-19 pandemic.
 Parks Canada's Underwater Archaeology Team returned to the wrecks in May 2022, after a two-year postponement caused by the pandemic.